We're currently rolling out 2 changes to the Video Copyright Details page:

 What to know about manual claims

 - Manual claims are different from an automated Content ID claims.
 Content ID claims are automatically generated when an uploaded video matches another video (or segment of a video) in YouTube's Content ID system.

-The Manual Claiming tool is used by copyright owners who demonstrate advanced knowledge of our Content ID system.
-The tool gives copyright owners a way to manually claim videos not matched by the Content ID system.
-Manual claims must include accurate timestamps to show exactly where the claimed content is in your video.
+- The Manual Claiming tool is used by copyright owners who demonstrate a need for the tool and have advanced knowledge of Content ID.
+The tool gives copyright owners a way to manually claim videos not matched by Content ID.

 What can I do if my video has a manual claim?